John Coates (naval architect): Career

-Coates was born and raised in Swansea, the son of chemists Ada and Joseph E. Coates, Professor of Chemistry at the University College of Swansea.
+Coates was born and raised in Swansea, the son of chemists Ada and Joseph Edward Coates, Professor of Chemistry at the University College of Swansea.
 He was educated at Clifton College and took Engineering Science at The Queen's College, Oxford.
 He joined the Royal Corps of Naval Constructors and in 1943 saw sea service on the Arctic convoys.
 After the war, he continued to work in the Admiralty.
 An early project was the design of new inflatable life jackets and life rafts for which he was appointed OBE in 1955.
 He was the leading ship design architect for the County-class destroyers.
 Coates remained in Admiralty service until 1979 when he retired from the post of Chief Naval Architect.

-Trireme Reconstruction
+Trireme reconstruction

 In 1982 he was approached by Professor John Morrison of Wolfson College, Cambridge to assist with research into the design of the trireme.
 Together they and others founded the Trireme Trust, and created a series of scale models and a full scale cross section based on historical records, archaeological evidence and the science of naval architecture.
 Coates developed a complete design, encompassing more than 40 sheets of plans and 100 pages of specifications, which enabled the construction of a full-scale replica, the Olympias, funded by the Greek government's Ministries of Defense and Tourism in 1987.
-John F. Coates actively oversaw the accuracy of the construction, including the manner in which the hull shell was held together by 20,000 pinned mortise and tenon joints.
+Coates oversaw the accuracy of the construction, including the manner in which the hull shell was held together by 20,000 pinned mortise-and-tenon joints.
 In 1989, he was awarded an Honorary Degree (Doctor of Science) by the University of Bath.
 He also researched the archaeological remains of Bronze Age seagoing ships in Northern Europe, exploring their seaworthiness.